Hardware Engineer Visa Sponsorship Jobs in California

 Which companies sponsor visas for hardware engineers in California?

 Apple, Intel, NVIDIA, Qualcomm, Broadcom, and Google are among the most active sponsors of hardware engineers in California.
-Semiconductor firms concentrated in Santa Clara and San Diego counties file significant numbers of H-1B petitions for hardware roles each year.
+Semiconductor firms concentrated in Santa Clara and San Diego counties file significant numbers of H-1B visa petitions for hardware roles each year.
 Defense contractors and aerospace firms in Southern California, including Northrop Grumman and Raytheon, also sponsor hardware engineers, though their security clearance requirements can add complexity.

 Which visa types are most common for hardware engineer roles in California?